 Effective September 30, 2020, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Pinnacle Bank ("Pinnacle").
-The Loan Agreement, as amended, provides for a revolving credit facility under which Pinnacle may make advances to the Company up to \$7,500, subject to certain limitations and adjustments, of up to (a) 85% of the aggregate net face amount of the Company's accounts receivable and other contract rights and receivables, plus (b) the lesser of (i) 40% of the aggregate eligible inventory value of eligible inventory or (ii) \$4.0 million, plus (c) up to \$146 collateralized by certain equipment.
-The Loan Agreement expires on September 30, 2024.
+The Loan Agreement, as amended, provides for a revolving credit facility under which Pinnacle may, in its sole discretion upon our request, make advances to the Company up to \$7,500, subject to certain limitations and adjustments, of up to (a) 85% of the aggregate net face amount of the Company's accounts receivable and other contract rights and receivables, plus (b) the lesser of (i) 40% of the aggregate eligible inventory value of eligible inventory or (ii) \$4.0 million, plus (c) up to \$146 collateralized by certain equipment.
+Before the Loan Agreement was set to expire in September 2024, the Company and Pinnacle executed an amendment to extend the term of the Loan Agreement until September 30, 2026.